Joon-Klaps/ECV-Lab-KULeuven.github.io/docs/getting-around.md

 ### Public Transportation

 * **De Lijn**: Local buses serve the city and surrounding areas.
 Consider getting a [Buzzy Pazz or Omnipas](https://www.delijn.be/en/tickets/) for regular travel.
 * As a student you can also get a student buss pass.
 This pass is only valid for bus lines within the Leuven area, outside the area you still need to buy an extra ticket.
-You can request your bus pass while registering or online at the KULeuven site (https://www.kuleuven.be/transportation/travelling-by-bus-in-leuven).
+You can request your bus pass while registering or online at the [KULeuven site](https://www.kuleuven.be/transportation/travelling-by-bus-in-leuven).
 A student bus pass costs €25/year.
 * **NMBS/SNCB**: Trains connect Leuven to other Belgian cities.
 Leuven's train station is centrally located.
 Tickets can be purchased at the station or online
 They have pretty good [website](https://www.belgiantrain.be/nl) and app.
 If you are not travelling at peak hours, arrival times are pretty reliable.